-November 22, 2018 marked 55 years since President Kennedy was assassinated in Dealey Plaza.
-In all that time there have been countless claims of conspiracy, in books, movies, TV shows, etc., pointing to a wide variety of groups who allegedly committed the crime for various reasons, but not a single shred of evidence has emerged that anyone other than Lee Harvey Oswald was involved.
-There are, however, a great many reasons to accept that Oswald acted alone.
+November 22, 2018 marked 55 years since President Kennedy was assassinated in Dealey Plaza and it inspired me to make this list.
+In all that time (and the years since then) there have been countless claims of conspiracy, in books, movies, TV shows, etc., pointing to a wide variety of groups who allegedly committed the crime for various reasons, but not a single shred of actual evidence has emerged that anyone other than Lee Harvey Oswald was involved.
+The following are a few of the great many reasons to accept that Oswald acted alone.